Alexpascual28/rprk_general_control_class/README.md

 The RPRK class (`RPRK.py`) is a Python module designed for handling various components of the Raspberry Pi Robotics Kit (RPRK).
 This module interfaces with Arduino via the use of the `ARBPi` serial communication library for sensor and actuator management, processing sensor data, and controlling actuators based on sensor inputs and predefined algorithms.

+**Features**

+* **Motor Control**: Adjust speeds and directions based on sensor inputs or remote commands, utilizing feedback from encoders to adjust robot movement accurately using PID control.
+* **Sensor Integration**: Use infrared and ultrasonic sensors to detect obstacles, aiding in autonomous navigation.
+* **User Input**: Leverage joystick inputs for manual control of the robot's movement.
+* **Vision Processing**: Utilize the camera for visual tasks like navigation markers detection, object recognition, and environment mapping.

 The `RPRK.py` file encapsulates multiple classes and functionalities to enable comprehensive robot control and monitoring.
 This script contains the main class `RPRK`, which integrates various sub-modules like *motors*, *camera*, *infrared* and *ultrasonic* sensors, and *joystick* control.
 Each submodule is encapsulated in its nested class within the `RPRK` class, allowing for organized and modular programming.
 Here's a detailed breakdown of its components and functionalities:

 ### Initialisation